yegle/your-dns/README.md

 ## Goal

-Run a secure DNS server (DNS-over-TLS for now, will add DNS-over-HTTPS later) that can do ad blocking and hide your DNS query from your ISP.
+Run a secure DoT (DNS-over-TLS) and DoH (DNS-over-HTTPS) DNS server that can do ad blocking and hide your DNS query from your ISP.

 ## Non Goal